shoutem/shoutem.github.io/docs/extensions/my-first-extension/_posts/1970-01-05-UsingUIToolkit.md

 import { NavigationBar } from '@shoutem/ui/navigation';
 ```

+Notice we didn't need to install the `@shoutem/ui` package into `app` folder of our extension.
+That's because this package will be installed by the app into which extension is bundled.
+All packages which are installed by app can be found in `peerDependencies` of `app/package.json`.

 We prepared mockup restaurants data for you.
-Download [this compressed file](/static/getting-started/restaurants.zip), extract it and copy the extracted `assets` folder inside of the `app` folder.
+Download [this compressed file](/static/my-first-extension/restaurants.zip), extract it and copy the extracted `assets` folder inside of the `app` folder.
 The `assets` folder contain static restaurants data in `restaurants.json` file.

 Define a method in `List` class that returns an array of restaurants.